anabcrypto/abcrypto/content/blog/language/solidity/whatissolidity/index.md

 date: 2019-01-17
 ---

-Solidity is an object-oriented, high-level language for implementing smart contracts.
+Solidity is an object-oriented language, with the main purpose of getting smart contracts.
-Smart contracts are programs which govern the behaviour of accounts within the Ethereum state([1](https://solidity.readthedocs.io/en/v0.5.2/ "Solidity docs")).
+Its main usage is on the Ethereum blockchain.

 # Why Solidity and not something else?